Career Ladder

 - Work with a mentor and get advice on best practices for their next role

-Establish Accountability
+3. Establish Accountability

 Why Are Career Ladders Important?

-A career ladder gives employees a goal and a clear way of achieving it.
+A career ladder gives employees both a goal and a clear way of achieving it.
 Beyond that advantage, career ladders also help HR to support those goals in an organized manner.
 Together, these factors boost employee engagement, morale, and retention.

 Making the Most of Corporate Ladders

 On their own, career ladders do not always provide all of the benefits listed above, mostly because the employee does not get a chance to move up.
-At times, the organization is at fault, and at others, the employee does not have the right mindset.
+At times, the organization is at fault; and at others, the employee does not have the right mindset.

 Employees

 One of the assumptions behind a career ladder is that there are multiple layers of hierarchy and that it takes time to rise to the top.
 For some employees, the wait might be too long.
 While waiting to advance, high-performing workers may be presented with outside opportunities and make a jump to another company.
-In fact, “low pay” and “lack of advancement” are the top two reasons for employees to quit.
+In fact, “low pay” and “lack of advancement” are among the top reasons for employees to quit.

 Companies